Pietro Lorenzetti: Overview

 Pietro worked in Assisi, Florence, Pistoia, Cortona, and Siena, although the precise chronology is unknown.
 His work suggests the influence of Duccio (in whose studio he may have worked, possibly alongside Simone Martini), Giotto, and Giovanni Pisano.

 According to Vasari, it was Pietro's frescoes which adorned the façade of Siena's Ospedale della Scala that first bought him to the attention of his contemporaries.
-Unfortunately, the frescoes – now believed to be the work of both Lorenzetti brothers – were destroyed in 1720 and subsequently whitewashed over.
+The frescoes – now believed to be the work of both Lorenzetti brothers – were destroyed in 1720 and subsequently whitewashed over.